ornladios/ADIOS2/docs/user_guide/source/operators/operators.rst

 object.
 Current supported operations are:

 1. Data compression/decompression, lossy and lossless.
-2. Callback functions (C++11 bindings only) supported by specific engines

 This section provides a description of the :ref:`Available Operators` in ADIOS2 and their specific parameters to allow extra-control from the user.
 Parameters